-Corporate social responsibility (CSR) is exercised by organizations when they conduct their business in an ethical way, taking account of the social, environmental and economic impact of how they operate and going beyond compliance.
-As defined by McWilliams et al (2006), CSR refers to the actions taken by businesses 'that further some social good beyond the interests of the firm and that which is required by law'.
+Corporate social responsibility (CSR) is exercised by organizations when they conduct their business in an ethical way, taking account of the social, environmental and economic impact of how they operate, and going beyond compliance.
+As defined by McWilliams et al (2006) CSR refers to the actions taken by businesses 'that further some social good beyond the interests of the firm and that which is required by law'.

-CSR has also been described by Husted and Salazar (2006) as being concerned with 'the impact of business behaviour on society', and by Porter and Kramer (2006) as a process of integrating business and society.
-The latter argue that to advance CSR, 'We must root it in a broad understanding of the interrelationship between a corporation and society while at the same time anchoring it in the strategies and activities of specific companies.
+CSR has also been described by Husted and Salazar (2006) as being concerned with 'the impact of business behaviour on society' and by Porter and Kramer (2006) as a process of integrating business and society.
+The latter argued that to advance CSR, 'We must root it in a broad understanding of the interrelationship between a corporation and society while at the same time anchoring it in the strategies and activities of specific companies.

-Redington (2005) placed more emphasis on CSR in the workplace when he defined it as:

-The continuing commitment by business to behave ethically and contribute to economic development while improving the quality of life of the workforce and their families as well as of the local community and society at large.
+The CIPD, in Making CSR Happen: the contribution of people management (Redington, 2005) placed more emphasis on CSR in the workplace when it defined it as: 'The continuing commitment by business to behave ethically and contribute to economic development while improving the quality of life of the workforce and their families as well as of the local community and society at large.'